ghuckins/getstarted/README.md

 **Track Changes and Commits**

-In common word processing software (Google Docs, Microsoft Word, and LibreOffice) 'track changes' provides a non-destructive tool to record the when, who, and why of each change.
-The word processor tracks every keystroke and groups the changes by their spatial continuity in the document.
+In common word processing software (Google Docks, Microsoft Word, and LibreOffice) 'tracking changes' provides a non-destructive tool to record the who, when, and why of each change.
+The word processor tracks every keystroke

+and groups the changes by their spatial continuity in the document.
 In code, changes are perhaps--in my view--best organized by functional impact.
 Binding individual changes together is left up to the user.
 You must commit edited code